kolirt/kolirt/README.md

 ##### Laravel
 <p>
-  [IN PROGRESS] <a href="https://github.com/kolirt/laravel-master-model">kolirt/laravel-master-model</a> - package that simplifies working with models, saving relationships, and uploading files in Laravel.
+  <a href="https://github.com/kolirt/laravel-master-model">kolirt/laravel-master-model</a> - package that simplifies working with models, saving relationships, and uploading files in Laravel.
 </p>

 <p>